 Prepare the dough

-- In the water mix the yeast and sugar.
+- Mix the yeast and sugar in the water.
 Set aside for 5 minutes.
-After that, you should see little bubbles (if you don't your yeast isn't working too well and you should use a new package).
+After that, you should see little bubbles (if you don't, your yeast isn't working very well, and you should use a new package).1 teaspoon sugar, 2⅔ teaspoons yeast, ⅓ cup water

-- Put the flour, salt, and olive oil in a bowl and mix well.
-Then add the yeast mixture and egg.
-Mix everything through and through until the flour is incorporated.
-Then put it on your surface and start kneading.
-Knead until the dough feels soft and is elastic (about 10 minutes).
+- Mix the flour, salt, and olive oil well in a bowl.
+Then, add the yeast mixture and egg.
+Mix everything thoroughly until the flour is incorporated.
+Then, put the dough on your surface and start kneading.
+Knead until the dough feels soft and elastic (about 10 minutes).1⅓ cup all-purpose flour, 2 tablespoons olive oil, 1 teaspoon salt, 1 egg

-- Brush a bowl with olive oil and put the dough inside.
+- Brush a bowl with olive oil and add the dough.
 Cover with a towel and set aside for 1 hour.

 Prepare the topping

-- Meanwhile, put a large skillet on low heat and warm the olive oil.
-Add the onions, thyme and bay leave and stir so everything is covered with oil.
-Then cook the onions, while stirring often, for 40 minutes, until translucent and golden.
+- Meanwhile, heat the olive oil in a large skillet on low heat.
+Add the onions, thyme, and bay leaves and stir to coat everything.
+Then cook the onions, stirring often, for 40 minutes until translucent and golden.2 tablespoons olive oil, 6 onions, 1 sprig fresh thyme, 1 bay leaf

 - Get the pan off the heat, remove the thyme and bay leaf, and then season with salt and pepper.
-Set aside until needed.
+Set aside until needed.⅛ teaspoon sea salt, ⅛ teaspoon ground black pepper

 Baking the Pissaladière

-- Preheat the oven to 430 degrees Fahrenheit (220 degrees) Celsius.
-Line a baking sheet with baking paper.
+- Preheat the oven to 430 °F or 400 °F. Line a baking sheet with baking paper.

-- Get the dough out of the bowl and deflate it.
-Put it on a floured surface and roll out until 10 x 12 inches (25 x 30 cm).
-Put the dough on the baking plate.
+- Take the dough out of the bowl and deflate it.
+Place it on a floured surface and roll it out until it is 10 × 12 inches (25 × 30 cm).
+Place the dough on the baking plate.

 - Top with the onion mixture and bake the pissaladière for about 20 minutes, or until the dough is golden.

 - Take the baking plate from the oven and top with the anchovies and olives.
-Put it in the oven again and bake for another 5 minutes.
+Put it in the oven again and bake for another 5 minutes.6 anchovies, 12 green olives

 Cher says